 9781948742474

-Regular price $16.95 Save Liquid error (snippets/product-template line 248): Computation results in '-Infinity'%Jonathan Foiles weaves together psychology and public policy, exploring the trauma underlying urbanization in a book Kirkus Reviews calls an urgent call for reform.
+Jonathan Foiles weaves together psychology and public policy, exploring the trauma underlying urbanization in a book hailed as “an urgent call for reform” (Kirkus Reviews).

 When Jonathan Foiles was a graduate student in social work, he had to choose between specializing in either mental health or public policy.
 But once he began working, he found it impossible to tell the two apart.
 As he counseled poor patients from Chicago’s South and West Sides, he realized individual therapy couldn’t account for all the ways unemployment, poverty, lack of affordable housing, and other policy decisions impacted the well-being of both individuals and communities.